zammad/zammad-admin-documentation/manage/trigger/how-do-they-work.rst

    This allows you to help your agents with specific information if needed.
    (e.g. automated changes a trigger applied to the ticket)

+.. _trigger-localization:

 Localization of Execution Changes
 ---------------------------------

-To translate the output of variables, use the ``t`` function.
+To translate the output of variables, use the ``t`` function and select a "Locale" after activating the toggle.

 To format date and time stamps, use the ``dt`` function.

-The ``t`` function translates the output of variables according to the selected "Locale".
 The ``dt`` function transforms a date and time stamp according to the selected "Timezone".
+If you just want to output time stamps in a different time zone, it's enough to just use the variable and select a time zone.

 .. figure:: /images/manage/trigger/notification-localization.png
    :align: center